India police probe anti-Muslim hate speech by Hindu religious leaders | DW | 24.12.2021

 "Not a peep, much less a condemnation, from the gov't.
 Sad truth is that this deafening silence isn't the least bit surprising," Michael Kugelman from the Wilson Center wrote on Twitter.

-There have been no arrests, but police have vowed: "strict action will be taken against the guilty."
+There have been no arrests, but police have vowed that "strict action will be taken against the guilty."

 The case had been registered under a section of Indian law that prohibits promoting enmity among different groups on grounds of religion.